By Saurav · saavos

 Pick three candidates.
 For each, run the 90-minute test at the bottom of this post and score on every criterion from 0 (missing or broken) to 3 (best-in-class).
 Multiply by the weight, sum, divide by max score (66) for a percentage.
 Anything above 70% is shippable; below 50% is a no.

 The criteria are weighted by what typically predicts 90-day satisfaction in chatbot deployments — crawl misses, bad fallback handling, and missing citations are the recurring buyer-regret patterns.
-We're pre-revenue at saavos so this is informed industry observation, not a citation of cohort data we don't have.
+This is informed industry observation, not a citation of our own cohort data.

 | # | Criterion | Weight | What 0 looks like | What 3 looks like |